Grow Tips for LED Grow Lights 2019

 Use your G8LED grow lights properly for optimum growth and maximum yields.
 Some common mistakes growers make with LEDs are not having enough light and not placing the light at the proper distance.
 If you do not provide enough light, your plants will not grow to their full potential.
 Similarly, incorrect light placement will also not allow plants to grow to their full potential.
 Placing a light too close will stunt growth, too far will cause stretching.
 Follow the recommended coverage areas listed on the Details Page of each light for optimal light penetration and coverage.
 There are many variables to indoor growing with lighting being one of the most critical ones.

 How far should LED Grow Lights be from Plants?

 LED Grow Light Distance

 As your plants grow and reach for the light, raise the light to keep the distance between the plants and light fairly constant.
-If you want the plants to stretch, continue raising the light as the plants grow.
-The plants will reach for the light source and grow taller.
+To grow plants taller, continue raising the light as the plants grow.
+The plants will reach and stretch towards the coveted light source.
 Stop raising the light when you do not want more length or when flowering.
 For shorter, bushier plants decrease the distance.
 If you keep the distance fixed, the plants will find an equilibrium height and grow wider and denser.
 If the light is too close to the plants it will stunt growth and create discoloring.
 Follow the recommended distances and adjust as necessary.
 The distance can be kept constant during flowering.
 The 90 Watt Red Flower Booster is added at the same level as the Veg/Flower lights when the light cycle is reduced to 12 hours per day for flowering.

 How Close Should LED Grow Light be to Seedlings?